SuhasBk/Saavn-Terminal-Client/README.md

 1) Chrome browser (version 78) OR Firefox (version 70)
 2) pip (19.2.3)

-To satisfy requirements, run : pip install -r requirements.txt
+To satisfy dependencies, run : pip install -r requirements.txt

 Note : If you encounter some problems, update your browser and/or try using the latest [geckodriver](https://github.com/mozilla/geckodriver/releases) or [chromedriver](https://chromedriver.chromium.org/downloads).